A-2N/NodeShack/README.md

 # Zoom

+## How to use js for finding classroom files
 Go to http://localhost:8080/home.php after putting all the files in httdocs of xampp.
 Then click on the sign in button.
 After that click on the "Get Links" button.